 Rescuing comes from a place of lack and fear, whereas helping comes from a place of compassion and love.

 Rescuing comes from a place of superiority whereas helping does not.
-Helping is based within equality.
+Helping is based on equality.

 Letting Go Of Rescuing